A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Single index integrated species distribution models

 \section{Single index integrated species distribution models}

-To address some of the drawbacks with ISDMs raised in the previous section, we propose the single index ISDM (siISDM) which more explicitly attempts to quantify the relationship between the true species distribution that is common across all data sources, and the heterogeneous survey-specific recorded abundances that arise due to differences in catch efficiency.
+As we explained in Sections \ref{sec:intro} and \ref{subsec:existing_models}, there are several drawbacks to existing ISDMs both statistically and interpretively.
+To address these drawbacks, we propose the single index ISDM (siISDM) which more explicitly attempts to quantify the relationship between the true species distribution that is common across all surveys, and the heterogeneous survey-specific recorded abundances that arise due to differences in catch efficiency.

-In a siISDM, the log mean abundance $\eta_j(\svec_i)$ for the $j$th survey in \eqref{eqn:basicmeanmodel} is assumed to be a function of a single index $\kappa(\svec_i)$ which is common across the surveys.
+As the name suggests, in an siISDM the log mean abundance $\eta_j(\svec_i)$ for the $j$th survey in \eqref{eqn:basicmeanmodel} is formulated to be a function of a single index $\kappa(\svec_i)$ which is common across the surveys.
 Specifically,

-With fisheries abundance data in mind, we refer to the functions $h_j(\cdot)$ in \eqref{eq:mean_indexmodel} as ``catch efficiency functions'', as they play the role of mapping the single index to the (log) mean abundance of each survey.
-Specifically, we constrain the $h_j(\cdot)$'s to be monotonically increasing functions, such that a larger value of the single index corresponds to a larger expected count of the species.
+We refer to the functions $h_j(\cdot)$ in \eqref{eq:mean_indexmodel} as catch efficiency functions or CEFs, as they play the role of mapping the single index to the (log) mean abundance of each survey.
+We constrain the $h_j(\cdot)$'s to be monotonically increasing functions, such that a larger value of the single index corresponds to a larger expected count of the species.
 This is consistent with the idea that as the true species abundance increases, the recorded abundance in each data source should also increase.
-But otherwise, we allow the catch efficiency functions to vary in shape so as to reflect the distinct characteristics (gear and sampling protocol) of each survey.
-We provide two approaches to estimating catch efficiency functions in Section \ref{subsection:catch_efficiency_functions}.
+But otherwise, we allow the CEFs to vary in shape so as to reflect the distinct characteristics (e.g., gear and sampling protocol in the case of the motivating scallop abundance data) of each survey.
+We provide two approaches to estimating CEFs in Section \ref{subsection:catch_efficiency_functions}.